DevT06/Chat-Now_Frontend/README.md

   Strukturierteres Vorgehen.

 ### - This was a Project student Project
-### - This Readme was not entirely written by me others in from this Project alsow share contributions.
+### - This Readme was not entirely written by myself others also share contributions.
 #### - This Project is no longer maintained and will likeley not be updated in the future
 #### - This Readme may contain alot of spelling errors and inconsistencies due to the project being rushed to a certain Extent
 readme might still get updates